MicrosoftDocs/Advertising-docs/BingAds/reporting-service/campaignreportscope.md

 ---
-title: CampaignReportScope Data Object ms.service: bing-ads-reporting-service ms.topic: article
+title: CampaignReportScope Data Object - Reporting ms.service: bing-ads-reporting-service ms.topic: article
 author: eric-urban
 ms.author: eur
 description: Defines a campaign to include in the report.
 ---
-# CampaignReportScope Data Object
+# CampaignReportScope Data Object - Reporting
 Defines a campaign to include in the report.

 ## Syntax